nvardi24/FootballPlayersPricePrediction/README.md

 # Predicting FIFA Players Market Value
 # Main Purpose
 Prediction of market value is important as football clubs spend astronomical amount of money on footballer acquisition.
-You will find addition information in the project presentation
+You will find additional information in the project presentation

 # Acquisition
 Webscraped (with BeautifulSoup & Selenium) around 8,000 footballers' data from SOFIFA and attempt to use their personal metrics and skills ratings to predict their market value.